 AWARENESS WEEK EVENTS

-[IF YOU HAVE YOUR OWN AWARENESS WEEK EVENTS GOING ON, INSERT THOSE HERE] The public is asked to learn and share information about Irlen Syndrome through the Week’s webinars, lectures, free mini-screenings for Irlen Syndrome, and by raising awareness on social media.
-Celebrity Irlen testimonials will highlight personal experiences.
-A “Turn Out the Lights” event Tuesday, October 18 at 10 a.m. local time asks supporters everywhere to turn out their fluorescent lights for one minute in support of Irlen Syndrome sufferers.
+The public is asked to learn and share information about Irlen Syndrome through the Week’s webinars, lectures, free mini-screenings for Irlen Syndrome, and by raising awareness on social media.
+A “Turn Out the Lights” event Tuesday, October 16 at 10a.m. local time asks supporters everywhere to turn out their fluorescent lights for one minute in support of Irlen Syndrome sufferers.
+There will be a link on the Irlen Institute website for participants to make their mark on our BLACK OUT map!
 Complimentary Irlen® self-tests are also available online at Irlen.com.

 HOW TO SUPPORT

 The Irlen® Institute works in cooperation with nonprofits and other organizations in the United States and around the world to facilitate prompt diagnosis, treatment and care of individuals with Irlen Syndrome.
 Partners include the Irlen Syndrome Foundation and The Semper Fi Fund.
 A full list of affiliated organizations may be found on the Irlen® website.

 ABOUT THE IRLEN® INSTITUTE